Dr. Romantic: Season 1

 A story about Boo Yong-joo (Han Suk-kyu), a triple-board certified surgeon, who was once at the top of his field and used to work at Seoul's top medical center, Geosan University Hospital.
 After a traumatic incident, he disappears and changes his name to Kim Sa-bu.
 He begins working at a small hospital named Doldam, located in Gangwon Province.
-He guides Kang Dong-joo (Yoo Yeon-seok) and Yoon Seo-jeong (Seo Hyun-jin) to become great doctors by teaching them to fight against power and money for the sake of patients.
+He guides Kang Dong-joo (Yoo Yeon-seok) and Yoon Seo-jeong (Seo Hyun-jin), both who were transferred from Geosan University Hospital a 5 years apart, to become great doctors by teaching them to fight against power and money for the sake of patients.

 Season 2

-Three years following the events of first season, Kim Sa-bu visits Geosan University Hospital to recruit a general surgeon.
-He finds Seo Woo-jin (Ahn Hyo-seop), a doctor with a troubled past who is ostracized by his fellow doctors, and offers him the job.
+Three years following the events of the first season, Kim Sa-bu visits Geosan University Hospital to recruit a general surgeon.
+He finds Seo Woo-jin (Ahn Hyo-seop), a doctor with a troubled past who is ostracized by his fellow doctors and offers him the job.
 In the meantime, Cha Eun-jae (Lee Sung-kyung) is suspended after making another mistake in the operation room and has no other choice but to follow the two doctors to Doldam Hospital.
+A doctor named Park Min-gook (Kim Joo-hun) saw this but was traumatized after seeing Kim Sa-bu again.
+They both got into a bus accident and saw Sa-bu risking his life helping an injured lady.
+He became the new director of Doldam only for him to be betrayed by his own team from Geosan.
+So, he ended up supporting Doldam and thus stayed there permanently.
+In the end of the series the Doldam Hospital Foundation has been formed separate from the Geosan Hospital Foundation with Boo Yong-joo as a chairman of the foundation.